-Item Length: 1 NAACCR Item #: 3940 AJCC 8th Edition Chapter(s): Chapter 20: Colon and Rectum
+Item Length: 1 NAACCR Item #: 3940 Applicable years: 2021+ AJCC 8th Edition Chapter(s): Chapter 20: Colon and Rectum

 The BRAF oncoprotein is involved in transmitting cell growth and proliferation signals from KRAS and NRAS.
 The BRAF V600E mutation is associated with poorer prognosis and predicts lack of response to anti-EGFR therapies.